Operation Overlord: Rehearsals and security

 Training exercises for the Overlord landings took place as early as July 1943.
-As the nearby beach resembled the planned Normandy landing-site, the town of Slapton in Devon, was evacuated in December 1943, and taken over by the armed forces as a site for training exercises that included the use of landing craft and the management of beach obstacles.
+As the nearby beach resembled the planned Normandy landing-site, the town of Slapton in Devon was evacuated in December 1943 and taken over by the armed forces as a site for training exercises, which included the use of landing craft and the management of beach obstacles.
 A friendly fire incident there on 27 April 1944 resulted in as many as 450 deaths.
 The following day, an additional estimated 749 American soldiers and sailors died when German torpedo-boats surprised members of Assault Force "U" conducting Exercise Tiger.
 Exercises with landing craft and live ammunition also took place at the Combined Training Centre in Inveraray in Scotland.
 Naval exercises took place in Northern Ireland, and medical teams in London and elsewhere rehearsed how they would handle the expected waves of casualties.
 Paratroopers conducted exercises, including a huge demonstration drop on 23 March 1944 observed by Churchill, Eisenhower, and other top officials.

 Allied planners considered tactical surprise to be a necessary element of the plan for the landings.
 Information on the exact date and location of the landings was provided only to the topmost levels of the armed forces.
 Men were sealed into their marshalling areas at the end of May, with no further communication with the outside world.
 Troops were briefed using maps that were correct in every detail except for the place names, and most were not told their actual destination until they were already at sea.
 A news blackout in Britain increased the effectiveness of the deception operations.
 Travel to and from the Republic of Ireland was banned, and movement within several kilometres of the coast of England restricted.